elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

     append

-If we wanted to, we could add the following to the RH5 machine&#8217;s **/etc/fstab** file to mount the NFS share on boot:
+If we wanted to, we could add the following to the RH5 machine's **/etc/fstab** file to mount the NFS share on boot:

     192.168.2.2:/nfs /mnt/nfs nfs4 rw,sync 0 0

 ### NFSv3 Server Example Setup

-Let&#8217;s switch the roles around and setup the RH5 machine to be an NFSv3 Server and have the RH6 machine be the client.
-We already have the packages installed on the RH5 system, so let&#8217;s start the NFS server:
+Let's switch the roles around and setup the RH5 machine to be an NFSv3 Server and have the RH6 machine be the client.
+We already have the packages installed on the RH5 system, so let's start the NFS server:

     [root@rhel2 ~]# service nfs start
     Starting NFS services:                                     [  OK  ]